bilalmehrban/Data-Log-Monitor/README.md

 # Data Log Monitor

-A simple yet elegant desktop c# application based on 3 Tier architecture, designed to have a loot at the logs stored in the database using Nlog or other logging framework's.
+A simple yet elegant desktop c# application based on 3 Tier architecture, designed to have a look at the logs stored in the database using Nlog or other logging framework's.

 ## Getting Started